FAQs for Portland & Multnomah County occupancy taxes on hotels, vacation rentals & B&B room rentals

 - People who rent a room on a monthly basis and pay all at once for the entire month (regardless of the number of days in such a month)

 - Incidental Use Exemption

-- Owners who rent private homes, vacation cabins, or a like facility for 14 days or less within a calendar year do not collect the occupancy tax.
+- Owners who rent private homes, vacation cabins, or a like facility for 7 days or less within a calendar year and do not advertise space for rent are not required to collect the occupancy tax.
 Bed and Breakfast Homes and Inns do not qualify under this incidents/use exemption.

 - Medical and Government Facilities Exemption